root-project/root/docbook/users-guide/WritingGUI.md

 connections has the object.

 The rules for using signals/slots mechanism in a standalone executable program do not differ from what was described previously.
-Let’s remind that
+Let's remind that

 -   a slot can be any class method with a generated CINT dictionary